Bit of a wreck, ain’t it?

 I did not lose consciousness.
 I opened my senses to that dreadful burnt rubber smell, an exploded airbag in front of me and shattered glass and plastic everywhere.

 I looked over at Colin who was asking if I was okay.
 I knew that I had internal abdominal injuries.
 My gut was in pain – pain that I had never before experienced.

-Being a physician, I knew that I was in grave danger of dying without immediate help.
+Being a physician, I also knew that I was in grave danger of dying without immediate help.

-The rest is a blur: Colin saying he loved me and to “hang in there”; a stranger coming to the car and asking if I could hear the ambulance that was very close and holding my hand; emergency services using the jaws of life; my clothes being cut off in the emergency room; being given some drugs that took me to another world, while ridding me of the agonizing pain; waking up on a ward 3 days later with no track of time; being unable to move or cough without excrutiating pain; the humiliation of the bedpan; and on and on.
+The rest is a blur: Colin saying he loved me and to “hang in there”; a stranger coming to the car, holding my hand and asking if I could hear the ambulance that was very close; emergency services using the jaws of life to extract us; my clothes being cut off in the emergency room (that was my favourite top!); being given some drugs that took me to another world, while ridding me of the agonizing pain; waking up on a ward 3 days later with no track of time; being unable to move or cough without excruciating pain; the humiliation of the bedpan; and on and on.